B-ruben95/Bioinformatic/HW7/README.md

 	@echo "The data have been downloaded"
 ```

-This target will generate the quality control for the data
+This target performs quality control on the downloaded data.
 ```bash
 quality:
 	#Quality control